Stochastic Prediction Equilibrium for Dynamic Traffic Assignment: Existence and Uniqueness

-Using the previous three claims, \Cref{thm:KFGFixedPointThm} now guarantees the existence of a fixed point of $\Gamma$, \ie a pair $(f, r) \in K$ with $(f,r)\in\Gamma(f,r)$.
-This pair then fulfils \begin{itemize} \item $f^-=\EdgeLoading_\horizon(f^+)$, implying that $f$ is consistent with $\EdgeLoading$ until $T$, \item $f_{e,i}^+ = r_{e,i}\cdot\bigl(u_{v,i}+\sum_{e\in\edgesTo{v}}f_{e,i}^-\bigr)$ and $r\in\ROp_\horizon(f)$, which together imply that $f$ fulfils flow conservation until $T$ and is consistent with the routing operator $\ROp$ until $T$. \qedhere \end{itemize} \end{proof} } \proofThmExistenceFiniteTimeHorizon[Proof of \Cref{thm:existence-finite-time-horizon}] The previous theorem shows existence of \coherent{} flows up to any \emph{finite} time horizon in continuous models.
-For some models (like certain full information equilibria) this is already enough to guarantee existence of a coherent flow for all times as one can just choose a large enough time horizon~$\horizon$ such that all coherent flows terminate before that time (\cf \Cref{cor:existence-termination}).
-For other models, this may not be possible (\eg due to infinitely lasting network inflow rates or because coherent flows allow cycling behaviour{} -- see, for example, \citealt[Theorem~6.1]{DynamicFlowswithAdaptiveRouteChoice}).
-Here, under the additional assumption of causality, we can still reach an infinite time horizon{} (\cf \Cref{lem:ExtensionIfContinuous}){} by following an extension-based approach similar to the one used in \cite[Section~4.1]{GrafThesis}.
+The previous theorem shows existence of \coherent{} flows up to any \emph{finite} time horizon in continuous models.
+For some models (like certain full information equilibria with finitely lasting network inflow) this is already enough to guarantee existence of a coherent flow for all times as one can just choose a large enough time horizon~$\horizon$ such that all coherent flows terminate before that time (\cf \Cref{cor:existence-termination}).
+For other models, this may not be possible (\eg due to infinitely lasting network inflow rates or because coherent flows allow cycling behaviour{} -- see, for example, \cite[Theorem~6.1]{DynamicFlowswithAdaptiveRouteChoice}).
+Here, under the additional assumption of causality (\Cref{def:causal-edge-loading,def:causal-routing-operator}), we can still reach an infinite time horizon{} (\cf \Cref{thm:ExtensionIfContinuous}){} by following an extension-based approach similar to the one used in \cite[Section~4.1]{GrafThesis}.

+\begin{revisedEnv} This extension-based approach requires that we can extend any coherent flow with a finite time horizon by some positive (but arbitrarily small) time period.
+Using Zorn's Lemma, we can then obtain a coherent flow until $\infty$: \end{revisedEnv}